rlktradewright/tradebuild-platform/src/Docs/TradeBuild/readme.txt

 3. Installing TradeBuild
 =========================

-If you already have a previous version of TradeBuild installed, you must uninstall it using the Control panel's Add or Remove Programs applet before installing the current version.
+If you already have a previous version of TradeBuild installed, it is advisable to uninstall it using the Control panel's Add or Remove Programs applet before installing the current version.

 When the download is complete, extract the contents of the TradeBuild.zip file to a convenient location.

-Then run the setup.exe program, which will guide you through the installation process.
+To start the installation, run the TradeBuild25.msi file.

 The installation process installs the compiled TradeBuild components and the TradeSkil Demo Edition program.
 It also installs a program called ChartDemo